Mario Turchetti

 Mario Salvatore Turchetti de Bagnoregio (7 February 1944 – 5 December 2021) was an Italian historian and academic.
 He specialized in the French Wars of Religion.

 Biography

 Turchetti was born to pianist Galliano Turchetti de Bagnoregio and wife teacher Maria Fichera de Taormina in Taormina in 1944.
 He earned a degree in mathematics from the University of Messina in 1963 and was awarded a scholarship in philosophy in 1968.
 He perfected his studies of historiography at the Istituto italiano per gli studi storici and began writing papers on religious wars.
 He earned his doctorate from the University of Geneva in 1982 and four years later became an associate professor of history at the University of Messina.
 He made several stays at All Souls College, Oxford, University of Wisconsin–Madison, Paris-Sorbonne University, and at Paris Descartes University.
 In 1993, he became a full professor and was chair of Modern History at the University of Fribourg.
 He retired in 2015.

-He died from complications of COVID-19 in Geneva on 5 December 2021, at the age of 77.
+He died in Geneva on 5 December 2021, at the age of 77.